stacks-network/docs/src/pages/stacks-wallet/usage.md

 ### Coming Stacks Wallet

 With the release of the new Stacks Wallet (v4), coming out after Stacks 2.0, we will remove support for _any_ Trezor wallet.
 It is therefore recommended to use your Stacks (STX) tokens with a [Ledger hardware device](https://www.ledger.com/).
 You can enter your seed phrase into the Ledger device to access your account.

+-> Only Ledger Nano S is currently supported by the v3.0.0 Stacks Wallet.
+However, all Ledger models should be supported after Stacks 2.0 by the Stacks Wallet v4.0+